franzholz/tt_board/Documentation/Introduction/Index.rst

 ----------------

 This is a forum and commenting system in list and tree view.
 It is the oldest forum/message board extension in TYPO3.
-It is not aimed at competing with those board products which feature a lot community like features with user profiles.
+It is not aimed at competing with other board products which feature a lot community like features with user profiles.
 However a front end user login may be used to limit read/write access by simply access-restricting the very board elements and pages used for display and submission of data.
 Use this extension in combination with a front end user registration extension.